ibm-cloud-docs/vpc/console-tutorial.md

 1. In the navigation pane, click **Compute > Virtual server instances**.
 1. Click your instance to view its details.
-1. In the **Network interfaces** section, click the security group.
+1. In the **Network interfaces** section, click the name of the security group.
-1. Click **Add rule** to configure inbound and outbound rules that define what type of traffic is allowed to and from the instance.
+1. On the **Rules** tab of the security group details page, click **Create** to configure inbound and outbound rules that define what type of traffic is allowed to and from the instance.
 For each rule, specify the following information:
+   * Select the protocols and ports to which the rule applies.
    * Specify a CIDR block or IP address for the permitted traffic.
 Alternatively, you can specify a security group in the same VPC to allow traffic to or from all instances that are attached to the selected security group.
-   * Select the protocols and ports to which the rule applies.

    **Tips:**
    * All rules are evaluated, regardless of the order in which they're added.
    * Rules are stateful, which means that return traffic in response to allowed traffic is automatically permitted.
 For example, you created a rule that allows inbound TCP traffic on port 80.
 That rule also allows replying outbound TCP traffic on port 80 back to the originating host, without the need for another rule.
    * For Windows images, make sure that the security group that is associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).
-1. _Optional:_ To view interfaces that are attached to the security group, click **Attached interfaces** in the navigation pane.
+1. _Optional:_ To view interfaces that are attached to the security group, click the **Attached resources** tab and review the Attached interfaces section.
-1. When you finish creating rules, click the **All security groups for VPC** breadcrumb at the beginning of the page.
+1. When you finish creating rules, click the **Security groups for VPC** breadcrumb at the beginning of the page.

 ### Example security group